BarquistLab/RIF-seq_repo/README.md

 # RIF-seq_repo

+This repository contains Stan models for the analysis of RNA decay in bacteria which have been treated with the transcription initiation inhibitor rifampicin followed by sequencing (RIF-seq).

+## Stan models

+Stan is a probabilistic programming language.
+Extensive documentation on how to develop and run Stan models can be found on the Stan website: https://mc-stan.org/ .

 The directory *stan_models* contains Stan model files to analyze RIF-seq data:

 <div class="columns-2">

-  - **LNM.stan** extracts RNA decay rates from RNA sequencing data over a time course following treatment with the transcription initiation inhibitor rifampicin.
-Original model used in
+  - **LNM.stan** This is the original model used to extract RNA decay rates in [^f1].
   - **LNMsim.stan** simulates RNA decay curves for multiple experimental conditions or bacterial strains.
 </div>

-Extensive documentation on how to develop and run Stan models can be found on the Stan website: https://mc-stan.org/ .
-Here, useful links regarding installing and running Stan models can be found in addition to instructions on how to prepare the data with **R** before running LNM.stan with cmdstan.
+ Here, we provide useful links regarding installing and running Stan models can be found in addition to instructions on how to prepare the data with **R** before running LNM.stan with cmdstan.

 ## Installing and running the Stan model LNM.stan